Top 29 Dental Industry Trends & State of Dental in 2024

 24. Use of Gamification to Improve Patient Engagement

-The use of gamification in education is growing, and with good reason.
+The use of gamification in education is growing and with good reason.
 There’s plenty of research showing that students who participate in gamified learning are more engaged and active than those who learn without gamification.
 While you might not think of your dental patients as students, they’re students of oral hygiene (or at least, they should be).

 One example of gamification in dentistry is the MyTeeth app, which encourages kids between the ages of one and nine to brush their teeth regularly and well.